jaypee-chan/Embedded-SensorData/README.md

 # Embedded-SensorData

+To use this project, please import it using: https://developer.mbed.org/compiler/

 The Sensor Data is an embedded project running on an FRDM-K64F with a MBED Application Shield.

 This project uses sensors like temperature sensor, accelerometer/magnetometer, LED, potentiometer, joysticks, and buttons.